 Simon’s brain injury destroyed a third of his right hemisphere and caused severe internal bleeding.
 When the doctors evaluated him, he scored only 3 points on the Glasgow Coma Scale.

 People with a GCS score of three have a 7% chance of survival with a good outcome (and that’s if they remain in that state for less than two weeks).
 Simon’s coma lasted over a month.

 When Simon finally woke up, he had almost no awareness of his surroundings.
 He had forgotten how to read or write, and could barely understand what others were saying.
 His attention span was minimal, and he even scored a 50 on the IQ test (the lowest score possible).
 Needless to say, the doctors predicted he would have to depend on others for the rest of his life.

 Simon was lucky enough to get the help of a therapist who refused to give up on him, despite his seemingly hopeless case.
 His therapist, Dr. Lois Provda, made him work on cognitive therapy activities three times a week, and by the time she finished with him, his mental abilities had more than doubled.

-Even when every medical expert told them their chances were dim, they never lost hope.
-And because of their unrelenting perseverance, they overcame impossible odds and made astonishing recoveries.
+Even when medical experts told them their chances were slim, these 5 severe brain injury survivors never lost hope.
+Because of their unrelenting perseverance, they overcame impossible odds and made astonishing recoveries.